mayonezu216/Awesome-PU-learning/README.md

    - Zhenwei Tang, Shichao Pei, Zhao Zhang, Yongchun Zhu, Fuzhen Zhuang, Robert Hoehndorf, Xiangliang Zhang.
 IJCAI 2022.
    - Keywords: Adversarial Data Augmentation, Knowledge Graph Completion.
    - <details><summary>Digest</summary> We propose positive-unlabeled learning with adversarial data augmentation (PUDA) for KGC.
 In particular, PUDA tailors positive-unlabeled risk estimator for the KGC task to deal with the false negative issue.
 Furthermore, to address the data sparsity issue, PUDA achieves a data augmentation strategy by unifying adversarial training and positive-unlabeled learning under the positive-unlabeled minimax game.

+- Unifying Knowledge Base Completion with PU Learning to Mitigate the Observation Bias.[[paper]](https://ojs.aaai.org/index.php/AAAI/article/view/20332/20091)
+  - Jonas Schouterden, Jessa Bekker, Jesse Davis, Hendrik Blockeel.
+AAAI 2022.
+  - Keywords: Data Mining & Knowledge Management (DMKM), Machine Learning (ML).
+  - <details><summary>Digest</summary> We make three contributions.: (1) We provide a unifying view that formalizes the relationship between multiple existing confidences measures based on (i) what assumption they make about and (ii) how their accuracy depends on the selection mechanism.
+(2) We introduce two new confidence measures that can mitigate known biases by using propensity scores that quantify how likely a fact is to be included the KB.
+(3) We show through theoretical and empirical analysis that taking the bias into account improves the confidence estimates, even when the propensity scores are not known exactly.

 - Positive Unlabeled Learning by Semi-Supervised Learning [[paper]](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9897738)
   - Zhuowei Wang, Jing Jiang, Guodong Long.
 IEEE ICIP 2022.